Blinkit Business Model: How it Works and Makes Money

 • Balance Growth & Profit: Scale without ignoring unit economics.

-• Focus on Retention: Personalized offers and loyalty programs keep customers coming back.
+• Focus on Retention: Personalized offers and loyalty programs (Blinkit Gold) keep customers coming back and drive higher order frequency.

 Takeaway: Speed, efficiency, and smart revenue strategies drive sustainable growth in quick commerce.